OCA/stock-logistics-workflow/stock_picking_return_restricted_qty/readme/DESCRIPTION.rst

-This module don't allow you to return more quantity of products than the delivered.
+This module doesn't allow you to return more quantity of products than the delivered.